brettz9/shim/README.md

 # Todos

-1. Merge shims into shim including alias/detection behavior (need to add a special character at end to get shims behavior?); configuration or other way to avoid creating namespace objects (e.g., if access could cause error or behavior like window.location?); ensure detection (as with generics) works on Node (with amdefine)
+1. Merge shims into shim including alias/detection behavior (need to add a special character at end to get shims behavior?); configuration or other way to avoid creating namespace objects (e.g., if access could cause error or behavior like window.location?); ensure detection (as with generics) works on Node (with amdefine); remove references in readme to old "shims"; indicate need in docs to use "!" at end
+1. Documentation on whether to return a value and/or set global, whether to check in the module or not, how to write to support non-AMD environment (Node or browser)
+1. Situation where want to always shim no matter the support or some other type checking (detect: true); any may to use markup?
+1. Do we want dependencies since most only required for testing?

 1. Support npm-constrained file name conversion (also in RequireJS - https://github.com/jrburke/requirejs/issues/846 ?) since useful to host browser shims with npm for easy install but upper-case and dots are not allowed in the file names we use for auto-detection.
 (The plugin would probably also need to be changed to look inside the node_modules directory).
 Asked at https://github.com/isaacs/npm/issues/3105#issuecomment-22453074 for possible change.
 If not changeable the tilde might be the most URL-friendly symbol which isn't regularly used in file names.